Pixel Code

 Second Duty of a Muslim

-The second duty of a Muslim upon a Muslim is “Respond to his Invitation.”
+The second duty of a Muslim upon a Muslim is to “Respond to his Invitation.”

 When anybody invites you for some food and drink, fulfill your brother’s request, who has drawn near you and honored you with the invitation.
 Accept his invitation unless you have an excuse.